 There is no time for me to write about any one thing in depth tonight.
 I could write about my job and the hurdles I face, or about Valentine’s Day, or about my kids and the parenting stretches, which can all be engaging.
 Instead I’m going to post a link to another blogger’s insights into paying off debt.
 I loved her expression of devotion to paying off debt, as it relates to her commitment to God and to her marriage.

 So, take advantage of what Phylicia has to offer.
 In her post 5 Ways We Destroy Debt, she offers an inside look at her and her husband’s money management.
 Money is a personal matter, and often people don’t share the intimate details of what they do with their money.
 When people look put together, it’s easy to assume they spend a lot of money to achieve that impression.
 I’ve posted before how much I shop at Goodwill.
-In fact, I bought a pair of shoes there this weekend. $9.99 for a pair of navy blue chunky heeled pumps from Nine West.
 Having Phylicia spell out the details of their expenses is helpful.
 Good money management can change your life.
 Like Dave Ramsey teaches, there’s financial peace in good money management.
 I’m not perfect at it.
 I could improve, in fact.
 I hope you’ll get some good inspiration from Phylicia.
 I did.